rvbouu/note-taker/README.md

 ## Description

 This Note Taker application allows users to take, view, and delete notes.
 It uses Espress.js in the back end, saving and retrieving note data from a JSON file.
+This application was deployed using Render and can be viewed [here](https://note-taker-s49p.onrender.com).

 ## User Story